HubbeKing/Hubbot_Twisted/README.md

 3. Run `pip install -r requirements.txt`. inside said virtualenv
 4. Create a config file from hubbot.yaml.example
 5. Use said virtualenv to run `python app.py -c configFileName`

+MODULE SYSTEM:

+The module system for Hubbot works like this:
+- Modules are globally loaded by the BotHandler class
+- Loaded modules are enabled on a per-server basis by each bot's modulehandler

+This is in order to enable different servers have different modules loaded in.